stakater-archive/draft-pack/packs/angular/README.md

-# Draft-Pack for Maven Applications
+# Draft-Pack for Angular Applications

-This is a sample draft-pack for java maven applications.
+This is a sample draft-pack for Angular applications.
 It contains

 - manifests: A folder that contains the k8s vanilla manifests, its related deployment and service.

 - chart: Helm chart to deploy the application.

-- Dockerfile: A sample Dockerfile to build image from maven projects.
+- Dockerfile: A sample Dockerfile to build image from Angular projects.

 - Jenkinsfile: Sample Jenkinsfile that build the app and creates an image of the application.

-- Application source code can be added to the main folder where the pom.xml is placed.
+- Application source code can be added to the main folder where the Makefile is placed.

 ## Changes when using this Draft Pack